This October, an incredible group of ten Bristol alumni and students are taking on the 2022 London Marathon in support of our Healthy Minds programme.

 Pawel Laskowski (BSc 2018, BSc 2021), Alumni

 The distance at the 2022 London Marathon will be tough, but nothing in comparison to the challenges faced by those suffering from mental health issues.
-Mental health has been major topic for discussion on and off-campus for the past few years.
+Mental health has been a major topic for discussion on and off-campus for the past few years.

 By running the London Marathon with Bristol, I want to further increase awareness on the importance of mental health; be it through guided meditation, therapy, or physical activity.
 During my studies, I witnessed many of my friends suffering from mental health problems at some point in their life.
 It is important for all of us to learn how to cope with such problems, where and whom can we turn to, and how to get help.